 The teams that become the AFC and NFC champions secure 17.5 percent of the available tickets each.
 Season ticket holders for those team usually get the first crack at them, after certain other VIPs (like owners, managers, players, and players’ families) get their tickets.

-In 2019, the Atlanta Falcons get access to 6.2 percent of the tickets, as the host team gets more than the remaining 28 teams.
-Everyone else divvies up 33.6 percent, meaning each of those 28 teams only gain access to 1.2 percent.
+In 2020, the Miami Dolphins get access to 6.2 percent of the tickets, as the host team gets more than the remaining 28 teams.
+Everyone else divvies up 33.6 percent, meaning each of those 28 teams only gain access to 1.2 percent of the available tickets.
 Again, after VIPs, season ticket holders likely have the best odds of getting a reasonably priced ticket.

 Usually, the teams hold a lottery drawing to determine which season ticket holders get a chance to buy tickets.
 They draw names until their available pool is sold out.